marienz/nix-doom-emacs-unstraightened/HACKING.md

 also have not checked if writing the profile would work out of the box with this approach.

-`noProfileHack` unsets `DOOMPROFILE` from the profile loader.
+Setting `profileName` to the empty string triggers a special case: we unset `DOOMPROFILE` from the profile loader.
 This feels like a hack, but it does get us the usual `DOOMLOCALDIR`-relative `doom-cache-dir` and friends back.

 ## Why put `doom-user-dir`/`DOOMDIR` in the Nix store?